tedneward/Azgaarnoth/Classes/Feats.md

 * You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your maneuvers.
 A superiority die is expended when you use it.
 You regain your expended superiority dice when you finish a short or long rest.

 ## Master of Disguise
+You have honed your ability to shape your personality and to read the personalities of others.
+You gain the following benefits:
+* Increase your Charisma score by 1, to a maximum of 20.
+* You gain proficiency with the disguise kit.
+If you are already proficient with it, you add double your proficiency bonus to checks you make with it.
+* If you spend 1 hour observing a creature, you can then spend 8 hours crafting a disguise you can quickly don to mimic that creature.
+Making the disguise requires a disguise kit.
+You must make checks as normal to disguise yourself, but you can assume the disguise as an action.

 ## Medic
 You master the physician’s arts, gaining the following benefits: